Target Field: 2002

-Even as the Twins were forced to continue playing in 2002, the seeds of the eventual financing solution were sown when Hennepin County, in which the city of Minneapolis is located, began to express interest in being a financial partner in a ballpark.
+Even as the Twins were forced to continue playing in late 2001, the seeds of the eventual financing solution were sown when Hennepin County, in which the city of Minneapolis is located, began to express interest in being a financial partner in a ballpark.
 Unfortunately for the Twins, Minnesota governor Jesse Ventura wanted to foster competition between the various localities, thinking it would spur more creativity in the structure of any deal.
 Instead, St. Paul legislators, led by new mayor Randy Kelly, and aided by Hennepin County legislators wanting to keep their constituents off the hook, played hardball, and amended the ballpark bill so that only cities—not counties—could become financial partners in a ballpark.
 They knew that this move would eliminate both Hennepin County and Minneapolis (by virtue of the $10 million cap on any contribution), and leave only St. Paul as a viable partner.
 The bill passed, and Ventura signed it, but the strategy backfired.
 The Twins investigated and quickly rejected St. Paul as an implausible place to build.
 Nothing came of the bill, and it effectively ended any serious talk of the team moving to St. Paul.

 As 2002 ended, the Twins proclaimed publicly their dissatisfaction with the Rapid Park site.
 Twins president Dave St. Peter was quoted as saying that the site was "set off to the side of Downtown, and [has] the garbage incinerator issue."